FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

 Note: The macro "FT_RENDER_POOL_SIZE" is not modified in "include/freetype/config/ftoption.h".
 It is not fit here because it also change behavior of other modules.
 This file in "devel" directory in the source repository also has comments about it should be greater than 4096, which can work but is still considerably too large on platform DS with a stack in ".dtcm" section of only 32KiB specified by devkitARM linker script by default.

 == Additional source replacement

+= Since build 826:
+Source file modification is now based on FreeType 2.9.1.
+The modifications are same to previous version.

 = Since build 700:
 Source file modification is now based on FreeType 2.6.3.